 If you have accumulated debt, your next purchase must be enough to cover the debt and add credit to keep the power on.

 "Friendly credit" keeps your power on if your meter runs out of credit late at night.
 SRP will keep your power on between the hours of 8 p.m. and 8 a.m.
 If you run out of credit during these hours, you’ll need to make a purchase by 8 a.m. to make sure your power stays on after that time.

 Any power used beyond what you have paid for will appear on your SRP M-Power app.
 Your purchase must be enough to cover the amount of accumulated debt and also add credit to keep the power on.

 If you cannot make a purchase, call us at (602) 236-8888(602) 236-8888 to discuss options.

 What's an advance?

 If you’re having trouble making a purchase, you can request an advance.
 An advance is like a loan but with no interest or fees.
 It’s added to the balance of your account and paid back over time through future purchases.
-You can request an advance using the SRP M-Power app or by calling SRP at (602) 236-8888(602) 236-8888.
+You can request an advance using the SRP M-Power mobile app, My Account, or by calling SRP at (602) 236-8888(602) 236-8888.
 With each future purchase you make, a percentage of the purchase will go toward paying back the advance balance.

 A limited number of advances is allowed each month if your balance owed (see “paydown balance” below) is less than $300.
 If you’re having difficulty making a purchase for any reason, call us anytime at (602) 236-8888(602) 236-8888.